Duke Droese: World Wrestling Federation (1994–1996)

-Late career (1996–2001, 2019)
+Later career (1996–2001, 2019-2023)

-In 1997, Droese appeared with the Germany based Catch Wrestling Association under the ring name Marshall Duke.
+In 1997, Droese appeared with the Germany-based Catch Wrestling Association under the ring name Marshall Duke.
 On August 16 in Vienna, Austria, Droese defeated Ulf Herman to win the vacant CWA World Heavyweight Championship.
 The title was later vacated.
 He defeated Jason Neidhart on January 18, 1998 at Wrestling in Mombasa in Mombasa, Kenya.

 On February 16, 1998, he appeared on a dark match for WCW Monday Nitro where he defeated Mick Tierney.
-Then March 2, 1998, he returned to the WWF, losing to Quebcerer Pierre in a dark match on Monday Night Raw.
+Then March 2, 1998, he returned to the WWF, losing to Quebecer Pierre in a dark match on Monday Night Raw.
 The next night he defeated Paul Diamond on a dark match on Monday Night Raw.

 In the late 1990s, Droese began wrestling for Florida Championship Wrestling.
 In 2000, he won the FCW Heavyweight Championship.
 Droese went on to form a stable with Drake Dexton, Hack Meyers, and Tony Carlone.
 Droese and Dexton teamed together as "The Beach Bullies" and competed in the FCW tag team division.

 Droese returned to the WWF for a single night on April 1, 2001 at WrestleMania X-Seven, reprising the Duke Droese gimmick in the "gimmick battle royal" eliminated by Doink the Clown, which was won by The Iron Sheik.

 Droese returned to the ring as he competed in Chikara’s Infinite Gauntlet match on May 11, 2019, throwing Fireman’s Carry Fray and Snapmare Matt over the top rope before submitting to Armbreaker Amir.

-Teaching career

-After leaving wrestling, Droese began working as a special education teacher at Centertown Elementary School in McMinnville, Tennessee.
-He has also been a strength coach there.